-At Blackhawk Intelligence, our corporate investigators who oversee workplace internal investigations often discuss with our clients in length about how employees have become one of the most underestimated threats to businesses across the UK.
+At Blackhawk Intelligence, our corporate investigators who oversee internal workplace investigations often discuss with our clients in length about how employees have become one of the most underestimated threats to businesses across the UK.

 Complaints of workplace misconduct – anything from sexual harassment, financial fraud, potential violations of statutory law, compliance concerns to other violations of corporate policy – continue to take place as we speak, prompting business leaders and company directors to ask our internal investigators what can be done?
 More specifically, how can one effectively address potential legal risks associated with damaging allegations brought against your fellow colleagues?
 It is with this in mind that we decided to explain internal investigation in this article.

 The main types of insider threats

 Whenever a client calls up our corporate investigators, chances are, they have an employee who has exercised some basic misjudgement, an employee who is negligent, and/or a malicious insider who has caused serious harm to the company and/or fellow colleagues.

 An employee with basic misjudgement may inadvertently click on malicious links in emails (which allow malware to be downloaded), leave a USB stick with sensitive data in public places, or make sexual jokes to fellow colleagues.
 They may also openly bully or discriminate other team members.

 An employee who is negligent may ignore safety warnings or fail to exercise a duty of care.